Conditional inference on the asset with maximum Sharpe ratio: Empirical Results

 This kind of ``proof by eyeball'' is somewhat unsatisfying, and does not scale up to the task of finding where the approximation is accurate.
 To measure the uniformity of our p-values, we generate some via simulations as described above, then compute the Kolmogorov-Smirnov statistic against a uniform distribution. \cite{Marsaglia:Tsang:Wang:2003:JSSOBK:v08i18} You can think of the K-S statistic as the maximum absolute deviance of a point away from the $y=x$ line in a P-P plot like \figref{motherload_sims_hidden_plotz}.

 So we repeat the previous experiments, using a feasible estimator of the covariance matrix of \svsr.
 Again we draw returns from a Gaussian distribution.
-We let $\ssiz$ vary from $126$ to $2016$; we let $\nstrat$ vary from $50$ to $200$; we let $\rho$ vary from $0$ to $0.8$ where we take $\RMAT=\makerho{\rho}{\wrapParens{1-\rho}}$; we take $\pvsnr$ to be a uniform sequence from $0$ to $0.1\dayto{-\halff}$.
-For each setting of the parameters in the Cartesian product we perform $\ensuremath{5\times 10^{4}}$ simulations, computing p values from the feasible estimator.
+We let $\ssiz$ vary from $63$ to $500$; we let $\nstrat$ vary from $50$ to $200$; we let $\rho$ vary from $0$ to $0.8$ where we take $\RMAT=\makerho{\rho}{\wrapParens{1-\rho}}$; we take $\pvsnr$ to be a uniform sequence from $0$ to $0.1\dayto{-\halff}$.
+For each setting of the parameters in the Cartesian product we perform $\ensuremath{10^{5}}$ simulations, computing p values from the feasible estimator.

-In \figref{many_sims_plotz} we plot those K-S statistics against $\ssiz$, with facets for $\rho$ and $\nstrat$.
+In \figref{many_sims_plotz} we plot those K-S statistics against $\ssiz$, with different facets for $\rho$.
 All else equal, we expect the approximation to be worse, and thus the K-S statistics to be higher, for smaller \ssiz and larger \nstrat.
-This pattern is somewhat visible in the plots, although large $\rho$ seems to reduce the number of `pseudo-assets' in that relationship.
+This pattern is somewhat visible in the plots, although large $\rho$ seems to reduce the number of `pseudo-assets' in that relationship, and the number of observations, \ssiz, appears to have greater impact than the number of assets \nstrat.
 However, with the given limited evidence, we cannot claim to have definitively established where our procedure breaks down, but warn users that the $\nstrat \gg \ssiz$ cases are likely to be problematic in the sense that nominal type I rates may not be maintained.

 \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}

 \end{knitrout}